Melindrea/static-sites/content/antoniusm.se/posts/001-revision.md

 5. Remove filter words
 6. Spelling- and grammar check.
 Hemingway app is nice for language structure **suggestions**
 7. Repeat step 3 from the Narrative, keeping in mind the pacing from step 4
+8. How to minimise the hurt you spread with your words
-8. Evaluate the rhythm on each unit (word/sentence/etc)
+9. Evaluate the rhythm on each unit (word/sentence/etc)